Computational Frameworks for Patterned Two-Dimensional Magnetism: Fundamentals of Patterned Magnetism

+where $\mathbf{S}_i$ denotes the spin vector at lattice site $i$, and $\mathbf{H}$ represents an externally applied magnetic field.
+The first, second, third, fourth, and fifth terms correspond to the exchange, magnetocrystalline anisotropy, Dzyaloshinskii--Moriya, Zeeman, and dipole--dipole interactions, respectively.
+In patterned magnetic systems, the exchange coupling $J_{ij}$, anisotropy constant $K_i$, Dzyaloshinskii--Moriya vector $\mathbf{D}_{ij}$, and local magnetic moment $\mu_i$ may vary spatially owing to edge effects, interface asymmetry, strain, or compositional modulation.
 Exchange interactions promote local alignment, while anisotropy stabilizes long-range order in two dimensions by opening a magnon gap.
 In ultrathin films, perpendicular magnetic anisotropy often emerges from interface-induced spin--orbit coupling~\cite{Tong2025PRApplied}.
 Patterning redistributes anisotropy locally, particularly at edges and corners.
 Dipolar interactions, intrinsically long range, couple distant regions and strongly depend on element geometry~\cite{Prozorov2018PRApplied}.
 Numerical studies show that shape—circular, square, or triangular—modifies effective demagnetization factors and switching fields.
 When present, DMI introduces chirality and can be spatially engineered through interfacial design~\cite{Zhu2022CommPhys}.